Home Insurance in Spain for Expats

 Holiday home Up to 150 days unoccupied cover, buildings and contents, weather damage Second homes and holiday properties on the Costa Blanca

-Insurance for Your House in Spain.
+Insurance for Your Home in Spain.
 Compare Tiers

-Our home insurance is the long-established Liberty Hogar product (now under the Generali umbrella following the 2024 acquisition).
-It comes in three escalating tiers — pick the level that matches your property value, contents and the way you use the home.
+Our home insurance product is Generali Hogar Premium.
+It was formerly Liberty Hogar, now fully under the Generali brand following the 2024 acquisition.
+It comes in two escalating tiers.
+Pick the level that matches your property value, contents and the way you use the home.

 IncludedADD-ON Optional extra Not available